School of Health Science Technical Standards

 Students must demonstrate cross cultural competency, integrity, moral reasoning, ethical behaviors and concern for others.
 They must have the ability to acquire interpersonal skills for professional interactions with diverse individuals, families and/or communities.
 They must be able to work cooperatively with intra and inter professional teams, adapt to changing environments inherent in clinical practice,, and function effectively under stress.

-To comply with clinical requirements, all students in the School of Health Sciences will undergo a Criminal Background Check before starting clinical rotations.
+To comply with clinical requirements, all students in the College of Health Sciences will undergo a Criminal Background Check before starting clinical rotations.
 Evidence of positive drug screens, any DUI, driving violations or penalties, crimes such as battery or assault, theft or embezzlement, and drug or other substance abuse-related crimes may make a student ineligible to participate in clinical experiences and therefore ineligible to be admitted to or to complete a health sciences degree.